-The design of Warm Welcome makes a large house in a historically important location endearing through the use of scale shifts.
-Windows, columns, shingle coursing, weathervane, trim details and more are all robust—large in size, but not necessarily large in relation to the overall.
-These exist alongside accent elements like seemingly small windows squeezed between others or into small rooftop dormers.
+Windows, columns, shingle coursing, weathervane, trim details, and more are all robust—large in size, but not necessarily large in scale relative to the overall.
+These exist alongside accent elements like small windows squeezed between others or into small rooftop dormers.
 Adding to its friendly nature, the balanced asymmetry of the street-facing façade allows for a classical composition without overwhelming formality.
-The front porch mitigates its horizontal stretch with a column bay repeat diagram.
-The off-center front entry tower is counterbalanced by a second floor window and rooftop dormer that sit, non-classically, above the solid mass of the column between the two bays to its right.
-Overall proportions invoke a hunkered-down stockiness, and the house takes on a balance between the historic and the contemporary.
+The front porch mitigates its horizontal stretch with a column bay repeat diagram (moving left to right, ABBCBBBA, where C is the entry and A are the diagonal ends).
+The off-center front entry tower is counterbalanced by a second-floor window and rooftop dormer that sit, non-classically, above the solid mass of the column between the two bays to its right.
+Overall proportions invoke a hunkered-down stockiness as the house takes on a balance between the historic and the contemporary.

-At the back, facing a large flat yard and woods beyond, an alternate, less formal, architecture takes hold.
-Here wings cascade out and forward in Shingle Style fashion.
-The client requested that every room have at least some ocean view.
-By stepping the rooms at the back of the house to the sides, they each receive a view beyond the main mass of the house in front of them.
+By stepping the rooms at the back out to the sides, they each receive a view beyond the main mass of the house.
 Even the living room and bedroom in the guest apartment above the freestanding garage have views due to a slight tilt in plan.
 A fully enclosed screened-in porch, a three-sided courtyard, and the wide-open backyard and pool allow for different types of outdoor living.
-Inside the main house, is a combination of open-plan flow and traditionally enclosed rooms.
-The high first floor ceilings allow for transom windows to further enhance the brightly sunlit spaces.
-Ceiling details and complex shapes add character and definition to the first and second floors.
-A large arch-topped window opens up a grand playroom to the backyard.
-Below is an excerpt from Lifting Sun, a poem about the house by GennaRose Nethercott, commissioned by PSD.